MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 > C# Markup includes extension methods that set specific view properties.
 These extension methods are not meant to replace all property setters.
 Instead, they are designed to improve code readability, and can be used in combination with property setters.
 It's recommended to always use an extension method when one exists for a property, but you can choose your preferred balance.

 ## Namespace usings

-To use C# Markup, include these usings in your markup files:
+To use C# Markup, include the following `using` statements in your markup files:

 ```csharp
 using Xamarin.Forms;
 using Xamarin.CommunityToolkit.Markup;
 ```

 If you design your markup for:

 - LTR only: also include `using Xamarin.CommunityToolkit.Markup.LeftToRight;`
 - RTL only: also include `using Xamarin.CommunityToolkit.Markup.RightToLeft;`
 - Both LTR and RTL: do not include `LeftToRight` or `RightToLeft` namespaces

-To work with `Grid` rows and columns, also include<br />`using static Xamarin.CommunityToolkit.Markup.GridRowsColumns;`
+To work with `Grid` rows and columns, also include `using static Xamarin.CommunityToolkit.Markup.GridRowsColumns;`.

 ## Data binding